-As I lay semi-conscious on the hydroponic bay floor, I dreamt I saw shadows: one white, the others dark, grey perhaps, engaging in a whirling dance that bordered on hysteria.
-I was aware that my own ability to observe my surroundings had diminished, after all I had been struck down by someone, that realization came soon after the stars fizzled out and my blurred vision slowly started to clear.
+As I lay semi-conscious on the hydroponic bay floor, I dreamt I saw shadows—one white, the others dark, grey perhaps—engaging in a whirling dance that bordered on hysteria.
+I was aware my own ability to observe my surroundings had diminished, after all I had been struck down by someone, that realization came soon after the stars fizzled out and my blurred vision slowly started to clear.

 Order was out of sync and a general state of chaos ensured.
 Marauders or pirates, or whoever they were, had ambushed us.
-Strange, I thought they had taken what they wanted, what was missing—there were three, no four of them.
+Strange, I thought they had taken what they wanted.
+What had they missed?
+There were three, no, four of them.
 They had remained behind.
 Fooling us into thinking that they had left, only to ambush us, knocking me and Kailo out.
-We had opened the door to the Hydroponic Bay and set off a beacon, sending a signal, soon the rest of the pirates would return.
-We had failed, failed Aria.
+We had opened the door to the Hydroponic Bay and set off a beacon, sending a signal.
+Soon the rest of the pirates would return.
+We had failed Aria.

-I lay on the floor watching the image of the girl I associated with Aria change, she suddenly looked disproportionate, I was losing focus again, unable to see clearly.
+I lay on the floor watching the image of the girl I associated with Aria change.
+She looked disproportionate.
+I was losing focus again, unable to see clearly.
 She hadn’t been caught, since she was moving freely between the pirates, unless I was dreaming—that couldn’t be her, what was she doing, how was she avoiding them?
-Was I imagining things, I could feel my head throbbing.
+I could feel my head throbbing.
 Aria throbbed as well, brilliantly white and then translucent, as if she was here and then not here.
-For a moment, my head cleared and I saw a dark impression deep within her, I saw it spring to life, a burning red sphere pulsated, the same one I glimpsed on the freighter’s bridge, when Kailo played the musical notes with his keyboard, but this time it was inside of her, inside Aria, holding her form together as she pulsated.
-My eyes were playing tricks, I was only watching her heart beating, unless the red sphere was her heart, or I was losing my mind.
+For a moment my head cleared, and I saw a dark impression deep within her.
+I saw it spring to life, a burning red sphere pulsated, the same one I glimpsed on the freighter’s bridge when Kailo played the musical notes with his keyboard.
+But this time it was inside of her, inside Aria, holding her form together as she pulsated.
+My eyes were playing tricks.
+I was only watching her heart beating, unless the red sphere was her heart, or I was losing my mind.
 One by one the black shadows seemed to fall, till only the white one stood.
 Aria?

 I lost consciousness again, but in the darkness, I began to hear sounds and voices.